AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 ![](assets/lp-inventory.png)

-The **[!UICONTROL Landing pages]** list displays all the created items.
+The **[!UICONTROL Landing pages]** inventory displays all the created items.
 You can filter them using the **Show filters** button.
 You can restrict the results to a specific [folder](../get-started/permissions.md#folders) using the drop-down list, or add rules using the [query modeler](../query/query-modeler-overview.md).

 ![](assets/lp-inventory-filter.png)